A complete list of all papers by Bill Dupor is available here.

 Co-authored with Iris Arbogast (Federal Reserve Bank of St. Louis)

-This note uses the asynchronous cessation of emergency unemployment benefits (EUB) in 2021 to investigate the jobs impact of ending unemployment benefits.
-While some states stopped providing EUB in September, other states stopped in June and July.
+This paper uses the asynchronous cessation of emergency unemployment benefits (EUB) in 2021 to investigate the jobs impact of ending unemployment benefits.
+While some states stopped providing EUB in September, others stopped as early as June.
 Using the cessation month as an instrument, we estimate the causal effect on employment of reducing unemployment rolls.
-In the first three months following a state’s program termination, for every 100 person reduction in beneficiaries, state employment causally increased by about 35 persons.
+In the first two months following a state’s program termination, for every 100 person reduction in beneficiaries, state employment causally increased by about 26 persons.
 The effect is statistically different from zero and robust to a wide array of alternative specifications.

-This note uses the asynchronous cessation of emergency unemployment benefits (EUB) in 2021 to investigate the jobs impact of ending unemployment benefits.
-While some states stopped providing EUB in September, other states stopped in June and July.
+This paper uses the asynchronous cessation of emergency unemployment benefits (EUB) in 2021 to investigate the jobs impact of ending unemployment benefits.
+While some states stopped providing EUB in September, others stopped as early as June.
 Using the cessation month as an instrument, we estimate the causal effect on employment of reducing unemployment rolls.
-In the first three months following a state’s program termination, for every 100 person reduction in beneficiaries, state employment causally increased by about 35 persons.
+In the first two months following a state’s program termination, for every 100 person reduction in beneficiaries, state employment causally increased by about 26 persons.
 The effect is statistically different from zero and robust to a wide array of alternative specifications.

 The 2008 U.S. Auto Market Collapse